Gender pay gap report 2020

 Analysis

-At Warwick District Council the mean hourly rate for females grew by 0.23p whereas the mean hourly rate for men grew by 0.15p this is largely attributable to the heavy weighting in local government pay awards to address low pay at the lower end of the salary scales.
-These grades are predominantly populated by females.
+At Warwick District Council the mean hourly rate for females grew by 0.49p whereas the mean hourly rate for men grew by 0.52p.

-The lowest pay rate decreased from £4.59 to £4.10 due to the age and experience of the apprenticeship cohort.
+The lowest pay rate increased from £4.10 to £4.35 due to an increase in the apprenticeship pay rate.

 National picture